 How many scoops of formula do I need to make my baby’s bottle?

 Baby formulas are developed to replicate the nutrients found in breast milk, providing little ones with everything they need to thrive in their first year.
 There are many baby formulas available on the market today.
-Though they share a common purpose, it is important to remember that they are not all formulated alike.
+Though they share a common purpose, it’s important to remember not all formulas are the same.

 When preparing your baby’s formula, the safest method is to follow the instructions detailed on the side of the formula can.
-These can also sometimes also be found on the brand’s website.
-Most manufacturers require one scoop of powdered formula for every two ounces of water.
-Though this ratio is common, scoop sizes vary from brand-to-brand.
+These instructions can usually be found on the brand’s website as well.
+Most manufacturers require one scoop of powdered formula for every two ounces of water and though this ratio is common, scoop sizes vary from brand to brand.